RihuanHuang/rihuanhuang.github.io/_pages/research.md

   Hyndman.
 Under another major revision at *Manufacturing & Service Operations Management*. [[Document](https://rihuanhuang.github.io/files/trade_credit.pdf)]
   * Best Junior Faculty Paper, The 15th Workshop on Behavioral OM China, 2023.

 * "Haggling with a Bot: Human vs. LLM Negotiation in Supply Chain Contracts" with Yang Chen.
+Work in Progress.

+* "The Double Role of The Mid-tier in Managing Sustainability in Multi-tier Supply Chains: An Experimental Investigation" with Wee Kiat Lee.
+Work in Progress.